nirvana-7777/plugin.video.livgolf/README.md

-# Livgolf video plugin for Kodi (plugin.video.livgolf)
+# LIV Golf video plugin for Kodi (plugin.video.livgolf)

 ## Disclaimer
 This plugin is not officially commisioned/supported by Livgolf.